 Why does this matter?

 Well, there are a lot of cards and effects in MTG that care about damage.
 Take lifelink for example.
 Anytime a creature with lifelink deals damage, that creature’s controller gains that much life.

-So if a creature with lifelink damages your indestructible creature, your creature won’t die, but your opponent will still gain some life.
+So if a creature with lifelink damages your creature, your creature won’t die, but your opponent will still gain some life.